Legal Counsel Visa Sponsorship Jobs in Virginia

 Which companies sponsor visas for legal counsel roles in Virginia?

 Northern Virginia's federal contractor ecosystem is the most active source of legal counsel sponsorship in the state.
 Companies like Booz Allen Hamilton, Leidos, General Dynamics IT, and Northrop Grumman regularly sponsor attorneys for in-house counsel positions.
-Richmond-based financial institutions and utilities, including Dominion Energy and Capital One, also maintain a track record of sponsoring legal counsel roles through H-1B petitions.
+Richmond-based financial institutions and utilities, including Dominion Energy and Capital One, also maintain a track record of sponsoring legal counsel roles through H-1B visa petitions.

 Which visa types are most common for legal counsel roles in Virginia?